DuckDB on Serverless Field notes on the most portable database

 finally:

-DuckDB is genuinely excellent for analytical workloads — fast, zero-infrastructure, and increasingly capable of querying across storage systems without standing up a warehouse first.
-The friction in serverless isn't a sign it doesn't belong there.
-It's a sign you have to treat it like the stateful, in-process engine it is, and wrap Lambda's stateless assumptions around it carefully.
+DuckDB is genuinely excellent for analytical workloads — fast, zero-infrastructure, and increasingly capable of querying across storage systems without standing up a warehouse or dedicated server first.
+The friction in serverless is that you have to treat it like the stateful, in-process engine it is, and wrap Lambda's stateless assumptions around it carefully.

 There's still room to make this better — I'd love to put real cold-start numbers behind the extension bundling, and the bootstrap steps could probably be lazier.
 Lots of room for improvement, as always.
 But for our needs it works well, and it's been a fun problem to chew on.
 The wrapper pattern isn't exotic; it's just the gap between "works on my laptop" and "works at 3am when traffic spikes and a fresh container has to wake up cold."